syncfusion-content/winui-docs/winui/Rating/Precision.md

 ## Half

-Rating value can be provided with nearest half value.
+The rating value can be provided with the nearest half value.

 {% tabs %}
 {% highlight XAML %}